jaksik/colorado-horizon/src/pages/markdown/best-mountain-towns-in-colorado/index.md

 ### 6. Aspen
 ![Aspen, Colorado](./aspen.jpg)
-The glam, the arts, and the world class skiing are what make Aspen one the most well known mountain towns in the world.
-If it wasn't for the extremely high cost of living and slight vibe of exclusivity, Aspen would be higher on this list.
-With that said, Aspen truly is a melting pot of art, culture, and scenic beauty that compares to none and gives it that charm which makes it one of the best mountain towns in Colorado.
+The arts, glam, and world class skiing are perhaps what make Aspen the most well known mountain town in the world.
+Reasonable living expenses and a down to Earth attitude would move this incredible town much higher up on this list.
+Being home to numerous world renowned music and film festivals make Aspen a true melting pot of foreign art and culture right in the middle of rugged ski country.

 ### 7. Ouray
 ![Aspen, Colorado](./ouray-colorado.jpg)
-Perhaps the most quiet and least visited town on the list, the historic mining town of Ouray is tucked away in the narrow canyons of the San Juan mountains and offers a feeling of remoteness that can be difficult to find else where.
-Known as the "Switzerland of America", Ouray is surround by soaring mountain peaks, narrow winding highways, and relaxing hot springs.
+The most quiet and least visited town on this list, Ourary is an incredibly unique historic mining town tucked away into the narrow canyons of the San Juan mountain range.
+Self proclaimed as “the Switzerland of America”, there’s no reason to argue this after you witness the soaring peaks that rise above the town.
+For what Ouray lacks in skiing, it makes up for it with its long list of adventurous activities that can are not as common around the rest of the state such as 4x4 jeep tours, white water rafting, and world renowned ice climbing.

 ### 8. Estes Park
 ![Aspen, Colorado](./estes-park-colorado.jpg)
-Known for being "the gateway to Rocky Mountain National Park", Estes Park sits just outside one of the entrances to the national park and is often the base camp for people looking to explore.
-Also, just under 2 hours from Denver makes this a very popular day trip for those living on the front range.
-If you spend enough time here, you're likely to witness their famous elk herd which hangs around town and possibly even a bear or two that has wondered out of the mountains.
+Much more than just “the gateway to Rocky Mountain National Park”, Estes Park can hold its own with its breathtaking panoramic views, abundant wildlife, and variety of small town activities.
+The summer farmer’s market is a popular attraction as it offers the best opportunity to taste local foods and purchase hand made souvenirs.
+Just a few days in the town will almost guarantee you a few elk sightings and possibly even a black bear or two.

 ### 9. Leadville
 ![Leadville, Colorado](./leadville-colorado.jpg)
-At an elevation of 10,151 ft, Leadville is the highest incorporated town in the United States.
-Since its inception, Leadville's economy has been driven by mining which has allowed it to fly under the radar as its more popular neighbors, Vail and Breckenridge, have seen exponential growth over the decades.
-This has allowed Leadville to stay relatively sleepy and hold on to its small town charm.
+Sitting at an elevation of 10,151 ft, your breath literally gets taken away as you gaze at the highest mountains in Colorado from the highest incorporated town in the United States, Leadville.
+The local economy here has been driven by mining since its inception and is to thank for this small town being able to fly under the radar as its more popular neighbors, Breckenridge and Vail, have exploded in growth over the years.

 ### Conclusion
-Full of small town charm and natural beauty are what make the best mountain towns in Colorado some of the most special places in the United States.
-These places are also fueled by tourism which makes them welcoming and hospitable at their core.
-Regardless if you visit these towns or choose to discover others, Colorado mountain towns truly are like other place on Earth.
+Hospitality, natural beauty, and healthy living are what make the best mountain towns in Colorado some of the most special places in the United States.
+With hundreds of communities scattered across Colorado’s Rocky Mountains, there are plenty more incredible places to be discovered that didn’t make it on this list.
+Regardless of the season, get out there and decide for yourself what are the best mountain towns in Colorado.